 First, dump the white sugar into a large bowl and mix in the red sugar sprinkles.

-Next, melt coconut oil if it has solidified and add it along with the fractionated oil and drops of peppermint essential oil to the sugar and stir well to combine.
+Next, melt coconut oil if it has solidified (this will take just a few seconds in the microwave).
+Add it along with the fractionated oil and drops of peppermint essential oil to the sugar and stir well to combine.
 (Yes, you can just use regular coconut oil).

 For an even more deluxe gift idea... make my Gingerbread Scrub recipe as well and some soaps or bath bombs.
 You will soon have plenty to fill Christmas gift baskets and stockings!Print